apache/datafusion/docs/source/cli/index.md

 # DataFusion Command-line

-The Arrow DataFusion CLI is a command-line interactive SQL utility that allows queries to be executed against CSV, Json, Parquet, and Avro files.
+The Arrow DataFusion CLI is a command-line interactive SQL utility that allows queries to be executed against an in-process DataFusion query engine.
 It embeds the DataFusion library in a command line utility and is a convenient way to try DataFusion with your own data sources.

 ## Installation